rock-core/rock-and-syskit/source/basics/deployment.html.md

 All oroGen components have a default deployment scheme of one component per process.
-The triggering mechanism does not have a default, but the `port_driven` scheme (where the component is triggered whenever data is received on its inputs) is a very common scheme.
-If you look into the `cart_ctrl_wdls` package, you would see that it's what the package's components use.
+The triggering mechanism does not have a default, but the `port_driven` scheme (where the component is triggered whenever data is received on its inputs) is commonly used.
+If you look into the `cart_ctrl_wdls.orogen` file in `control/orogen/cart_ctrl_wdls`, you would see that it is indeed what the package components uses.

 One usually starts with the defaults defined in the oroGen file.
 We therefore only have left to give a name to the components Syskit is using.
 This is done